robotlegs/robotlegs-framework/src/robotlegs/bender/extensions/readme.md

 For more information on message handling and managed objects see:

-1. readme-async
+1. framework/readme-async
-2. readme-message-dispatcher
+2. framework/readme-message-dispatcher
-3. readme-lifecycle
+3. framework/readme-lifecycle

 ## Packaging A Robotlegs-Specific Extension